-- Employee-driven and enterprise-wide - Intentional and transparent reporting aligned with leading standards - Optimized focus on data governance - Emissions-disciplined facility design - Adoption of emerging technology to support our ESG performance - Enhanced community and rater/ranker engagement - Thoughtful, strategic deployment of capital and technology to reduce operational emissions
+- Safety (employees, partners and the community) as top priority - Employee-driven and enterprise-wide - Intentional and transparent reporting aligned with leading standards - Optimized focus on data governance - Emissions-disciplined facility design - Adoption of emerging technology to support our ESG performance - Enhanced stakeholder engagement - Thoughtful, strategic deployment of capital and technology to reduce operational emissions

 While words signal our intention, to truly demonstrate our commitment to ESG excellence we must transparently chart our path forward.
 Using key markers and measurements, we enable our stakeholders to judge our progress and hold us accountable.
-This starts with the adoption of our climate-related pledges and the connection of our environmental performance to our compensation program.